Interactive and Hybrid Imitation Learning: Provably Beating Behavior Cloning: State-wise Annotation in Interactive Imitation Learning

 We show the following performance guarantee of Algorithm~\ref{alg:dagger_one_sample} with $\alg$ instantiated as the exponential weight algorithm:

-\begin{theorem} Suppose \StateDagger is run with a state-wise expert annotation oracle $\Ostate$, an MDP $\Mcal$ where $(\Mcal, \pie)$ is $\mu$-recoverable, a policy class $\Bcal$ such that deterministic realizability (Assumption~\ref{assum:realizability}) holds, and the online learning oracle $\alg$ set as the exponential weight algorithm with decision space $\Delta(\Bcal)$ and returns each-step mixing policies $\bar{\pi}_u \in \bar{\Pi}_{\Bcal}$.
+\begin{theorem} Suppose \StateDagger is run with a state-wise expert annotation oracle $\Ostate$, an MDP $\Mcal$ where $(\Mcal, \pie)$ is $\mu$-recoverable, a policy class $\Bcal$ such that deterministic realizability (Assumption~\ref{assum:realizability}) holds, and the online learning oracle $\alg$ set as the exponential weight algorithm with decision space $\bar{\Pi}_{\Bcal}$.
 Then it returns $\hat{\pi}$ such that, with probability at least $1-\delta$,

 \end{theorem}